 |Pattenmakers Young Managers Scheme

-Each Award runs from March to April and initially commences with the two winners attending the Pattenmakers Banquet at the Mansion House in January to receive their citations.
-The actual awards consist of a Training course specifically developed in conjunction with the applicantís employer and designed to meet both the company and the individualís needs.
-The Administrator, Annette Cove, has a wealth of experience in the Footwear Industry and has full access to the Pattenmakers network of suppliers, manufacturers & retailers to enable the candidates to experience other companies at first hand.
+Each Award runs from March to April and initially commences with the two winners attending the Pattenmakers' Banquet at the Mansion House in January to receive their citations.
+The actual awards consist of a training course specifically developed in conjunction with the applicantís employer and designed to meet both the company and the individualís needs.
+The administrator, Annette Cove, has a wealth of experience in the Footwear Industry and has full access to the Pattenmakers' network of suppliers, manufacturers and retailers to enable the candidates to experience other companies at first hand.

-Additionally, Award Winners are invited to become Freeman of the Livery which entitles them to be granted Freedom of the City of London.
+Additionally, award winners are invited to become Freemen of the Livery which entitles them to be granted Freedom of the City of London.
 In this way, these potential leaders of the future become engaged with the Livery and it is hoped that they may wish to become Liverymen at a later stage.

 All costs for training are picked up by the Livery although employers normally help with basic travel expenses.

 More recently, the Young Managers' Award scheme has been extended to anothe emerging area of interest for the Pattenmakers - the built environment.